dsu-arl/chase-test-dojo/webscraping/beautifulsoupiii/DESCRIPTION.md

 data = {'answer1': INTEGER, 'answer2': STRING OR INTEGER, 'answer3': STRING}
 ```

-This challenge will test what you've learned with requests, beautifulsoup, and python in general.
-It may take some time to complete fully.
+This challenge is relatively difficult and will test what you've learned with requests, beautifulsoup, and python in general.
+It may take some time to complete fully and you may need to use outside resources.

 HINT: This [Stack Overflow article](https://stackoverflow.com/questions/23377533/python-beautifulsoup-parsing-table) gives a great example of how to parse out data from a table.